-- Read and follow owner's manual before installing, operating, or performing maintenance on this loader.
-Observe safety recommendations in manual. - Loader must have a lift capacity 1000 lb. greater than the weight of bale to be handled. - Do not lift or carry anyone on loader or in bucket or attachment. - For operator safety, always keep bale in front of tractor hood.
-NEVER position bale back over operator. - Add recommended wheel ballast or rear weight for stability.
-When handling loads on both ends of tractor, load rear first and unload last. - Set wheels wide for increased stability. - Never raise loader to extreme heights on steep inclines. - Do not stand or work under raised loader. - Stop engine, lower arms, relieve all hydraulic pressure, and lock brakes before leaving operator's seat. - When handling round bales with fork type equipment, be sure bolt-in stabilizer spike is installed.
-Without spike, uncontrolled bale movement could occur. - Failure to observe the above precautions could result in serious injury or death.
-101026
+- Read and follow owner's manual before installing, operating, or performing maintenance on this attachment.
+Observe safety recommendations in manual. - Do not exceed weight limit of attachment or tractor. - Do not lift or carry anyone on attachment. - Attachment should be used with the proper weight package on front of tractor or with a loader installed.
+When handling loads on both ends of tractor, load rear first and unload last. - Set wheels wide for increased stability. - Never raise load to extreme heights on steep inclines. - When handling large round bale, keep load as low as practical to maximize tractor stability. - Make sure large round bale transported on tractor rear three point hitch attachment does not obstruct visibility of tractor's flashing lights or SMV sign. - Do not stand or work under raised attachment. - Stop engine, lower arms, relieve all hydraulic pressure, and lock brakes before leaving operator's seat. - Failure to observe the above precautions can result in serious injury or death.